SparkleSavvy/XvjzMC/README.md

 ## License

-This project is distributed under the [specify license, e.g., MIT] license.
+This project is distributed under the [MIT](https://github.com/SparkleSavvy/XvjzMC?tab=MIT-1-ov-file) license.
 Refer to the `LICENSE` file for more details.

 ## Contact and Support